In The Beginning

 I began online almost 20+ years ago (at the same time as Google) on a small web page that my internet provider (Interpath the only internet provider on the OBX at the time) gave to it's subscribers for free.
 It was a small and crude WYSWYG site I did myself.
 This was long before we purchased our domain name "bytheseajewelry.com".
 Back then digital cameras we just starting to hit the market and they cost $$$$$, way more than I would even imagine spending at the time.
 Film was still the dominate form or photography.

-Several film developers were offering digital floppy disks with your photos.
-This was one of the ways we documented our first pieces.
-So every piece of jewelry back then had a hard copy and a digital copy.
+Several film developers were offering floppy disks with your photos.
+This was one of the ways we had documented and have a record dating back to my earliest pieces.

-I often chuckle when I look at some those first pieces, and then sometimes I wonder why I am no longer doing a particular setting.
+I often chuckle when I look at some those first pieces, and then sometimes I wonder why I am no longer doing a particular settingelopers were offering digital floppy disks with your photos.
+This was one of the ways we documented .

 Examples of our first works transferred to Disks.